Body Idioms - Part 2 | Part 1

 I have a big mouth.

-A person with a big mouth talks without worrying that what they say might offend others.
+A person with a big mouth often talks when they shouldn't.
 Notice the following:

 - He has such a big mouth.